aadilmallick/my-notes-docusaurus/docs/web-scraping/Playwright.md

 }
 ```

+### Auth

+#### Google Auth

+You can easily open up google in an automated mode already logged into your account, by following these steps:

+1. Find the **user data dir profile path** and the **chrome application path** from [chrome://version/](chrome://version/)
+2. You MUST close the chrome profile you are currently on if you are planning to automate that.
+Chrome only allows one browser instance of a chromium profile to be on at a time.
 ## Stagehand

 Stagehand is the LLM version of playwright - it lets you prompt the LLM to scrape a web page, click buttons, and extract text.